-Caramelized Root Beer Short Ribs: Fall off the bone short ribs cooked down and in delicious root beer glaze that caramelizes the meat.
+These fall off the bone Caramelized Root Beer Short Ribs are cooked down and in delicious root beer glaze that caramelizes the meat.

 For the life of me I can’t form a string of thoughts to make a post this week.

 So I’m just going to ramble off what’s on my mind.